amabok/ebbs-and-flows/README.md

 ### Execution Context
 The current state of the flow execution is captured in the ```ExecutionContext```.
-This entity holds all the data that traverses a flow execution.
+This entity holds all  relevant pieces of data that traverses through a flow execution.
-The ExecutionContext allows the consumers to add pieces of data that might be of global shared interest for the flow execution.
-The data is identified by an unique name.
-If one tries to add an already existing entry with the same name and Error will be raised.
+The ExecutionContext allows storage and retrieval of Python Objects that are relevant pieces of data of shared interest for the flow execution steps (the Tasks).
+These pieces of data are identified by an unique name.
+If one tries to add an already existing entry with the same identifier a ValueError will be raised.

 ![Tasks](/docs/images/execution_context.png)

 Each task takes an ExecutionContext as input and must return an ExecutionContext as output.
 The input ExecutionContext should not be modified and the Task should return a novel ExecutionContext object in the output containing the necessary data objects that a specific task might create.
 It's also acceptable that a specific task doesn't create new pieces of data in the output ExecutionContext.
-It's a good practice that a copy of the input ExecutionContext is returned in the output.
+It's good practice that a copy of the input ExecutionContext is returned in the output.

 ### Flow, Flow Template and Flow Execution
 Flows are really not an entity in the library but they representation is encapsulated in what we call a ```FlowTemplate```.
 In order to run a Flow one can instantiate a ```FlowTemplate``` and proceed to add Task instances in order to build your Flow logic.